Wildfires worsen in Colorado, 32,000 flee homes

 Colorado accounts for several of the 29 large active wildfires being fought across the country on Tuesday.
 The bulk of them were in seven western states -- Colorado, Utah, Wyoming, Montana, New Mexico, Arizona and California, the National Interagency Fire Center in Boise, Idaho, reported.

-(Additional reporting by Ellen Miller in Grand Junction, Jennifer Dobner in Salt Lake City and Laura Zuckerman in Salmon, Idaho.
-Writing by Steve Gorman; Editing by Cynthia Johnston, Lisa Shumaker and David Brunnstrom)
+(Additional reporting by Ellen Miller in Grand Junction, and Jennifer Dobner in Salt Lake City; Editing by Cynthia Johnston, Eric Walsh and Lisa Shumaker)